MiraldiLab/maxATAC/docs/readme/variants.md

 ### `--chrom_sizes`

 The path to the chromosome sizes file.
 This is used to generate the bigwig signal tracks.
+Default: hg38.chrom.sizes